-Community of Excellence for Sport and Wellness Initiative
+Community of Excellence for Recreation, Sport and Wellness Initiative

 The City of Richmond Community Wellness Strategy 2018–2023 was adopted by City Council in July 2018.
 The purpose of this five-year strategy is to take a collaborative and holistic approach to improve wellness for Richmond residents and to increase opportunities for individuals, neighbourhoods and communities to be active and healthy.

 The Community Wellness Strategy 2018-2023 was developed in partnership between the City of Richmond, Vancouver Coastal Health – Richmond and Richmond School District No. 38.
 This five-year strategy prioritizes wellness as a contributor to a vibrant, appealing and livable community and identifies innovative approaches to most effectively impact wellness outcomes.